-PTM 215ZE will send a decommissioning telegram (command 0xE1) on the currently used radio channel.
-After that, PTM 215ZE will transmit data telegrams on channel 11, sequential commissioning by button press will be enabled and direct commissioning by button press will be disabled.
+PTM 216Z will send a decommissioning telegram (command 0xE1) on the currently used radio channel.
+After that, PTM 216Z will transmit data telegrams on channel 11 and both direct and sequential commissioning by button press will be enabled.

 4 NFC interface